jlroviramartin/wdpassport-utils/README.md

 Passwords given on the command line are converted into binary password data in a mechanism intended to be compatible with WD's unlock software that is used in Microsoft Windows.

 This tool was originally written by [0-duke](https://github.com/0-duke/wdpassport-utils) in 2015 based on reverse engineering research by [DanLukes](https://github.com/DanLukes) and an implementation by DanLukes and [KenMacD](https://github.com/KenMacD/wdpassport-utils). [crypto-universe](https://github.com/crypto-universe/wdpassport-utils) converted this project and the underlying SCSI interface library py_sg to Python 3.
-[JoshData](https://github.com/JoshData/wdpassport-utils) updated the library to work with the latest WD My Passport device.
+[JoshData](https://github.com/JoshData/wdpassport-utils) updated the library to work with the latest WD My Passport device. [jlroviramartin](https://github.com/jlroviramartin/wdpassport-utils) added support for setting password by arguments.

 ## Installing